zuozhenggh/learning-library/solutions-library/ebs-move-improve/lab200/deploy.md

-# Lab 200: Oracle E-Business Suite Cloud Manager Deployment and Configuration
+# Oracle E-Business Suite Cloud Manager Deployment and Configuration

 ## Introduction
 In this 30 mins lab, we will deploy the Oracle E-Business Suite Cloud Manager Compute instance using an Oracle Cloud Infrastructure Marketplace image and configure Oracle E-Business Suite Cloud Manager.